loosolab/UROPA/docs/uropa-example.md

 2. Priority is considered ('priority'='T')

 	If 'priority' is True, UROPA will annotate peaks with the **first feature given** in the set of queries.
-Unless genes are not found for a peak, 'transcripts' will then be searched and validated by the query’s parameters in order to be assigned on a peak.
-The example is based on the same three cases,explained above.
+Unless genes are not found for a peak, 'transcripts' will then be searched and validated by the query’s parameters in order to be assigned to a peak.
+The example is based on the same three cases, explained above.
 	That is why there will be no peak in the output tables annotated for both features at the same time.
-	Each peak is allowed to have either the priority feature or the other one.
+	Each peak is allowed to have the 1st feature or the 2nd, or the 3rd, etc.

-	The first difference to the example above is that already in the All_hits Table 3 those peaks with no annotation for both queries are merged.
+	The first difference to the example without priority is that in the All_hits [Table 4] the peaks with no annotation for both queries are merged in one line and both queries are reported.
-	That is why the entries for peaks without any annotation will look the same in All_hits and Best_hits, compare Best_hits Table 4.
+	This is why the entries for peaks without any annotation will look the same in All_hits and Best_hits.

-	Because for peak_6 there is already an annotation for the priorized query 0, the other query is not further analyzed, compare Tables 3, and 4.
+	In the case of 'peak_6' there is an annotation for the priorized query 0, so the other query is not further analyzed.
-	For peak_10 there was no annotation identified for the query 0, but two for query 1, as displayed in Table 3.
-In this example, this is the only peak
+	Compare Tables 3 and 4.
-	with a difference betweeen the two Tables, in Table 4 only the annotation with the closest distance is displayed, which is gene *RCC1*.
+	For 'peak_10' there was no annotation identified for the query 0, but two for query 1, as displayed in Table 3.
+In this example, this is the only peak with a difference betweeen the two Tables: Here the two transripts are annotated because the query 0-gene was not found.
+As shown in Table 5 the annotation with the closest distance between these two is displayed at the Best hits, which is gene *RCC1*.

 	| peak_id | p_chr | p_start  | p_center | p_end    | feature    | feat_start  | feat_end    | feat_strand | distance | gene_name  | Query |
 	|:--------|:------|:---------|:---------|:---------|:-----------|:---------|:---------|:---------|:---------|:-----------|:------|